GoogleCloudPlatform/guest-logging-go/CONTRIBUTING.md

 We'd love to accept your sample apps and patches!
 Before we can take them, we have to jump a couple of legal hurdles.

-Please fill out either the individual or corporate Contributor License Agreement (CLA).
+Please fill out either the individual or corporate Contributor License Agre (CLA).

   * If you are an individual writing original source code and you're sure you